 Calls to action are essential parts of your ad copy because they let the user know how they can fulfil their desires via your business.

 Whether you urge them to call, click, buy or fill out a form to achieve their goals, you are succeeding in delivering motivation and direction.

 To write highly converting ad copy, your calls to action should inform but be non-pressurising.
 Again, this relates to choosing the right copy for the customer journey because a bossy call to action can be a repellent to an unsure user.

-Naturally, different language for your calls to action work better for different goals.
-For higher priced products or service based industries ‘learn more’ or ‘discover more’ is far more effective than ‘order now’ because it appreciates the big decision the user must make.
+Naturally, different language for your calls to action works better for different goals.
+For higher-priced products or service-based industries ‘learn more’ or ‘discover more’ is far more effective than ‘order now’ because it appreciates the big decision the user must make.

 12) Pre-qualify leads

 One of the most important ways to ensure a good conversion rate from your ad copy is to pre-qualify your leads.
 There are many cases where the product is great, the landing page is excellent and the ad copy works well but high conversions are not achieved.
 Good ad copy can drive a high CTR but if it fails to qualify those leads, they are less likely to produce good conversions.